chidiebereojingwa/social_media_app/README.md

 # SOCIAL MEDIA APPLICATION

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was was built using
+- React.js
+- Javascript
+- CSS

 ## Available Scripts